ropg/heltec_esp32_lora_v3/examples/I2C_Scanner/README.md

-# Heltec ESP32 I2C Scanner
+# I2C Scanner

-This project is a simple example of using the I2C bus with the Heltec ESP32.
+This project is a simple example of using the I2C bus.
 It allows scanning for I2C devices connected to the I2C buses I2C0 and I2C1.

 ## Functionality